Animal Control Officer -William Munzer

 All dogs 6 months and older must have a license.
 If you become the owner of a dog 6 months or older, the dog must be licensed by January of each year.
 In order to obtain a license for your dog, the owner must present a current State of Maine Rabies Certificate obtained from a veterinarian.
 This certificate will verify that your dog has received its rabies shot within the past two years.
 All dog licenses expire December 31 of each year.
 Renewal of licenses for the following year can be done at the Town Office.
 Usually licenses are available after the first week in November.

 Also, bring with you proof if a veterinarian has issued a written certificate stating the dog has been spayed or neutered.
 If you have already shown proof to the Town Clerk's Office, then additional proof is not necessary.

 Spayed or Nuetered Dog $6.00

-Per state law, any dog that is not re-licensed after January 31 will be subject to a $15.00 late fee, a dog not re-licensed after February 10 will be subject to a $25.00 late fee.
+Per state law, any dog that is not re-licensed after January 31 will be subject to a $25.00 late fee.
 To receive a license for your dog, please come into the Town Office or you can make arrangements to have your license mailed to you, just call or email.
 Note: Although cats do not require a license, they must be vaccinated against rabies.

 Because rabies is a serious problem in the State.
 Please take the time to protect your pet against this deadly virus.
 Dog licensing ensures rabies vaccination which protects the health of your pet.
 Citizens should also know that by licensing their dog they are directly fighting animal cruelty and abuse.
 Most people do not realize that up to 90% of their dog license fees go directly to the Maine Animal Welfare Program.
 Dog license fees account for 95% of the State Animal Welfare Program's entire funding and without these fees, the State would be unable to protect the animals of this state.